Tyrn/wei/the-insider-en.typ

      Luxury cars had  been imported labeled as assistance to  the victims of natural disasters and ancient Lamass vases had been exported as scrap brass.
 Laws and regulations  had been flouted  at an incredible scale.
-The takeover of  the spaceport  looked  like  a  desperate  attempt -  however  cruel and despicable  it was - to  demonstrate  the scale of current  administration's thievery, corruption and  treachery.
+The takeover of  the spaceport  looked  like  a  desperate  attempt---however  cruel and despicable  it was---to  demonstrate  the scale of current  administration's thievery, corruption and  treachery.
 Several Earth auditors  and financiers unwillingly confirmed Ashinik's calculations of the chicanery that had taken place at the spaceport.